 The importance of faithful church attendance cannot be overemphasized.
 One's commitment to Christian education as offered at HCS is evidenced by the family's commitment to the local church.
 The Christian school is not a substitute for regular family worship.
-An award is given at the end of the year to all students who attend 90% of the weeks at CBC or a church of like-faith.
+An award is given at the end of the year to all students who attend church at least one service per week.